 For more information about this group please visit; http://eastbournepcgroup.co.uk

 In 2017 I become a tutor for East Sussex College where I taught on the Access Course and for the Community Engagement Team, delivering short workshops and level 1 interpersonal skills.
-I am currently teaching on the level 2 in counselling skills and the foundation degree in person-centred counselling at Eastbourne.
+I have taught and have plenty of experience from level 1 though to the FDSC, I am currently teaching on the level 2 in counselling skills at Eastbourne.

 I work for various different EAP services, such as; Axa, Workplace Options, HELP and Moving Minds, delivering short term therapy.